AntonyThorpe/ssBootstrap3/README.md

 ## Requirements
-Use software to convert Less to CSS e.g. LiveReload (latest version) or https://github.com/axllent/silverstripe-less or you could use javascript (see lesscss.org.
-Less.js is in the folder `mysite/thirdparty/bower_components/bootstrap/assets/js/`).
+Use software to convert Less to CSS e.g. LiveReload (latest version) or https://github.com/axllent/silverstripe-less or you could use javascript (see lesscss.org).

 Bootstrap's Less files are located under the theme's `less` folder.
 Target the `css` folder in your Less compiler.